nickbobolea/flow-header/README.md

-# Simulation of Incompressible, Nonisothermal, Buoyant, Turbulent Flow through a Header using OpenFOAM (buoyantPimpleFoam)

 ## Introduction

 This guide describes a workflow for setting up and executing OpenFOAM studies and uses the simulation of water flow through a header to illustrate the approach.
 The workflow is comprised of a number of steps discussed individually.
 The purpose of the study is to evaluate the pressure, the velocity and the temperature patterns developing in the fluid domain for different conditions.